 What We Ate

-Eventually, I opted to start with a newer bottle on their list.
+Eventually, I opted to start with a newer wine bottle on their list.
 Our apologetic waitress didn't have a chance to taste the new wine and told us that she couldn't provide a taste profile for me.
 Though she seemed concerned with our unknown wine, it turned out to pair well with the dishes that we ordered!
-The wine was a blend of three white grapes from an appellation in Valais, which I found appropriate since we were in Switzerland after all!
+The wine was a blend of three white grapes from an appellation in Valais.

 For our appetizer, we ordered the mixed salad and bone marrow.
 The salad was a pastoral aesthetic with locally sourced vegetables topped with microgreens.
 A clean and straightforward representation of what the menu described regarding their ingredients.